 Research Projects and Funding Overview

-As summarized in the following figure, the webLyzard platform has attracted funding of more than EUR 8 million via competitive calls for advanced knowledge extraction and Web intelligence technologies from European (EU Horizon 2020, 7th Framework Programme, Google DNI, CHIST-ERA) and national funding programs (Austrian Research Promotion Agency, Austrian Science Fund, BMVIT, Austrian Climate & Energy Fund, Swiss Commission for Technology and Innovation, Swiss National Science Foundation).
+As summarized in the following figure, the webLyzard platform has attracted funding of more than EUR 10 million via competitive calls for advanced knowledge extraction and Web intelligence technologies from international (EU Horizon 2020 and 7th Framework Programme, Google DNI, CHIST-ERA) and national funding programs (Austrian Research Promotion Agency, Austrian Science Fund, BMVIT, Austrian Climate & Energy Fund, Swiss Commission for Technology and Innovation, Swiss National Science Foundation).

 Current Research Projects